E-book lending

 In December 2010, Amazon introduced the ability for Kindle users to lend ebooks to friends for a 14-day period.
-However, not all books support lending.
+However, not all books supported lending.
+This ceased without an official announcement by Amazon in August 2022.

 Alternative lending models

-Amazon operates a Kindle Owners' Lending Library that enables paid Amazon Prime users to borrow from a collection of over 600,000 ebooks without any due date, with books being delivered to Kindle and Kindle Fire devices, but not to the free Kindle reading apps for other platforms.
-The same book can be borrowed by a number of users at the same time, and users may keep a book for as long as they want.
+Until August 2020, Amazon operated a Kindle Owners' Lending Library that enabled paid Amazon Prime users to borrow from a collection of over 600,000 ebooks without any due date, with books being delivered to Kindle and Kindle Fire devices, but not to the free Kindle reading apps for other platforms.
+The same book could be borrowed by a number of users at the same time, and users could have kept a book for as long as they wanted.
 Alternatively, the books that are available in the public domain can be downloaded in different formats from many sites like archive.org.